arcee-ai/mergekit/README.md

 The `tokenizer` field provides fine-grained control over vocabulary and embeddings:

-Inputs with different vocabulary sizes must be aligned using this configuration (or `tokenizer_source`) before merging.
+By default, inputs with different vocabulary sizes must be aligned using this configuration (or `tokenizer_source`) before merging.
 Use `source: base` to retain the base vocabulary, `source: union` to combine vocabularies, or a model path to select its vocabulary.
-Embedding hidden dimensions must match regardless of tokenizer configuration.
+All non-vocabulary dimensions must match regardless of tokenizer configuration.
+Alignment applies to every vocabulary-indexed parameter, including output biases.
+Architecture definitions identify these using `vocabulary_axis`: a nonnegative axis index (`0` for conventional embedding matrices and output biases), or `null` for tensors not indexed by token IDs.
+Positional, token-type, and vision embeddings are not vocabulary-indexed.
+This replaces the former `is_embed` flag.

 ```yaml
 tokenizer: